linjorejoy/Calulating-the-digits-of-pi/README.md

 # Calclate the digits of 𝜋
 ---

-Here i scoured the internet to find the different ways to calculate the digits of 𝜋
+Here I scoured the internet to find the different ways to calculate the digits of 𝜋

 1. **[Archemedes method](https://github.com/linjorejoy/Calulating-the-digits-of-pi/blob/master/Archemedes%20method.py "Go to Script")** : Archemedes method is used
     <details>